deislabs/deislabs.io/content/posts/kubernetes-a-rusty-friendship.md

 ## WASM and WASI support
-This was a small, but important, consideration for our use case since we were targeting running WebAssembly and [WASI](https://wasi.dev) compatible workloads.
+This was a small but important consideration for our use case since we were targeting running WebAssembly and [WASI](https://wasi.dev) compatible workloads.
 At this point only a few languages have WASI support built in, and Rust has some of the best support for WASI workloads right now.
 It is as simple as adding the build target like so: